Implementing Access Control for Improved Security

 It’s recommended that access control policies be reviewed at least annually or more frequently if significant changes occur in the organization or security landscape.

-Biometric systems can offer enhanced security because they’re harder to forge or share but also have privacy concerns and implementation challenges.
+Biometric systems can offer enhanced security because they’re harder to forge or share but have privacy concerns and implementation challenges.

 Small businesses can start with essential measures like strong password policies, role-based access control, and regular access reviews, gradually adding more advanced solutions as needed.